britzl/defads/README.md

 When you have done Fetch Libraries you should see a new folder named `defads` in the project explorer.
 This folder contains the code and assets provided by Defold Ads Library project.

 ## Step 3 - Include the game objects for chosen ad networks
 Each of the supported ad networks has a corresponding game object file in in the Defold Ad library project.
-Add the game objects for the ad networks you wish to use to your main collection.
+Add the game objects for the ad networks you wish to use to a collection in your project.
 You will interact with these game objects using message passing so it's important that the game objects are available and loaded when you wish to show ads in your game.

 ## Step 4 - Show ads
 You show an ad by posting a message to the added game object.
 The message and message data is specific to each ad network and the details of how to use each ad network is described below.

 # Usage
 Once you have gone through and setup the steps described in the installation section above your app is ready to display ads.
+Follow the instructions below to show ads from the different ad networks:

 ## Showing Leadbolt ads
 You show a Leadbolt ad by posting the following message: